joelparkerhenderson/startup-superset/doc/software_engineering_method_and_theory.md

-# SEMAT: Software Engineering Method and Theory
+# Software Engineering Method and Theory (SEMAT)

-SEMAT (Software Engineering Method and Theory) is an initiative to reshape software engineering such that software engineering qualifies as a rigorous discipline.
+Software Engineering Method and Theory (SEMAT) is an initiative to reshape software engineering such that software engineering qualifies as a rigorous discipline.

   * Practice area: a common ground including the essence of software engineering